-Note: This article is the sixth in an ongoing series for angels new to investing.
+Note: This article is the tenth in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today - Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 In Part 1 of this article, we discussed the types of exits that angel investors run into when things don’t work out so well.
 The failures are part of doing business as an angel.
 Even if you do your job well and pick great companies, you still expect half the companies to fail.
 But what happens to the other half?
 What should angel investors expect from their positive exits?
 Let’s revisit the chart we showed in Part 1, but this time we will examine the upward pointing arrows.

 Early Exit: One of the great things about being an angel investor versus being a VC is you don’t have to swing for the fences with every at bat.
 Sometimes a double or a triple is a great exit for you as long as it doesn’t take too long to happen.
 If you double your money in under 2 years, your IRR is around 40%.
 I’ll take that level of return any time!
 Especially considering that I can immediately turn that money around and put it back into a new investment for the chance of an additional return on the money.
 Positive early exits usually fall into one of the following categories:

 A new product that complements a fast growing, large company’s product line

 A disruptive product that has the potential to damage a larger company’s market position

 A new product that fills a newly emerging gap in a big company’s product line

 A new product with strategic patents that a buyer cannot risk having fall into a competitor’s hands

 A new technology or business model that is so innovative that the opportunity to get the team and the goodwill around the brand is irresistible